-Instead of complaining about un-qualified leads or lack of follow-through on potential clients, ABM allows sales and marketing to truly collaborate with each other and work as one team.
+Instead of complaining about unqualified leads or lack of follow-through on potential clients, ABM allows sales and marketing to collaborate and work as one team.

 Attribution is always hard to measure, especially in B2B.
-This makes marketing's job even more difficult to show how they're contributing to the company's pipeline and revenue.
+This makes marketing's job even more challenging to show how they're contributing to the company's pipeline and revenue.

-ABM focuses on account-specific data.
-This means instead of measuring traditional lead generation metrics, results can be directly linked to pipeline and revenue generated from target accounts.
+Instead of measuring traditional lead generation metrics, results can be directly linked to the pipeline and revenue generated from a target account.
 Since we know the accounts that we're going after, we can directly see if any of our target accounts have entered the sales pipeline and then calculate the ROI of the campaign.

-Let's illustrate this point with a very simple example:
+Let's illustrate this point with a simple example:

 Now, you can go back and do the maths.
 For every $1 that you spent, your ABM campaign generated $8 of revenue.
-You can also extrapolate this to metrics further up the funnel like the total number of meetings generated at your target accounts or the amount of pipeline created.
+You can also extrapolate this metric further up the sales funnel-like the total number of meetings generated at your target accounts or the amount of pipeline created.

 It's about engaging with organisations, not just individuals.

 You will need to do proper quantitative and qualitative research about the type of companies you want to go after.
-Defining your Ideal Customer Profile (ICP) will set the bases to move forward.
+Defining your Ideal Customer Profile (ICP) will set the basis to move forward.

-Some of the factual data to take into consideration could be the size of the companies you're targeting, the vertical or industry they operate in and their geographic footprint.
+Some of the factual data to consider could be the size of the companies you're targeting, the vertical or industry they operate in and their geographic footprint.
 This kind of data is referred to as firmographic data.

-You also want to look into what type of technology they are using.
-This will help you understand how your solution can help them get more out of their existing tech-stack or develop a strategy to replace some of their existing tools altogether.
+You also want to investigate what type of technology they are using.
+This will help you understand how your solution can help them get more out of their existing tech stack or develop a strategy to replace some of their existing tools altogether.
 This is called technographic data.

-Once you define your ideal customer profile, you'll need to identify who you are going to connect within those organisations.
+Once you define your ideal customer profile, you'll need to identify who you will connect with within those organisations.

 Depending on your business, you might need to deal with different departments.
 This means identifying buying centres within the companies you want to go after.
 For example, the marketing or the IT departments.

-Next, you want to point out who are the key stakeholders there.
-You need to get insights into what are their goals, motivations and pain points to then start defining personas.
+Next, you want to point out who are the key stakeholders.
+You need to get insights into their goals, motivations, and pain points to start defining personas.